Bowhza/Lokit/readme.md

 # Lokit

 Lokit is a password generator and password vault project made in python using bcrypt, cryptography, sqlite3, and flask.
-The project has been converted from a console application into a web application.
-The flask server is meant to run on the local network, and those who are connected can access the web app.
+The Lokit server is meant to run on the local network.

 ## To-Do List